Center Union plans singing

-Center Union Baptist Church, located at 302 Ednaville Road, Braselton, will have a singing November 22 at 11 a.m. featuring Brian Burchfield.
+Center Union Baptist Church plans a singing on Nov.
+22, at 11 a.m.

 Please log in, or sign up for a new account.